Important announcement

 Policy link to the Local Transport Strategy Transport Planning Objectives

 The monitoring stage will involve gathering evidence to inform decision making.
+This evidence gathering will include:

 • Site visits – these visits will determine road widths, footway widths and current parking issues over a several visits at different times of the day

-• Consultation analysis – the Council will include comments from residents, road users and responses to the Local Transport Strategy consultation to help inform the decision making process
+• Consultation analysis – the Council will include comments from residents, road users and responses to the Local Transport Strategy consultation to help inform the decision-making process

-• Incident analysis – the Council will also include information from recorded road traffic incidents as part of this process
+• Incident analysis – the Council will also include information from recorded road traffic incidents as part of this process.

 Delivery of a Traffic Regulation Order for the appropriate restriction will include the following key steps: